natsume0718/DockerForRails/README.md

 ## Let's Enjoy Rails

-Acess `http:localhost:8080` in the browser.
+Acess `http:localhost` in the browser.